at the dawn of a stroll, I’m meeting you...

 PERSONA

-The name refers to a "persona" in Jungian terms, i.e. a socially acceptable mask that a person puts on to adapt to the expectations of others.
-The exhibition attempts
+The title refers to the Jungian concept of a persona, which is a socially acceptable mask that a person adopts to adapt to the expectations of others.
+The exhibition explores the complex relationship between the subject and their projections.

 Alina Pinsky Gallery

-According to the laws of the classics.
+According to the laws of classicism.
 Drawings by F. A. Bruni

 Tretyakov Gallery